A trademark lawyer sold the domain name ClintonKaine.com in 2016. He's sitting on HarrisWalz.com now

 “The Harris campaign has hundreds of millions of dollars, so if they don’t buy their own domain, that is kind of on them,” he said.
 “I’ve got to sell it to somebody.
 I know I could just donate it, but that is not really how this works.
 People with billboards aren’t donating their billboards to the campaign.
 It is just a property basically.”

-A Harris spokesperson did not immediately respond when asked whether the plan to buy the domains.
+A Harris spokesperson did not immediately respond when asked whether they plan to buy the domains.